Prostate Cancer Diagnosis and Treatment

-The most common way to check for prostate cancer is to have a digital rectal exam and a prostate-specific antigen (PSA) blood test.
+The most common way to check for prostate cancer is to have a digital rectal exam and a PSA blood test.
 Prostate-specific antigen is a protein produced by cells of the prostate gland.
 A higher level of PSA could mean that you have prostate cancer.
 If your PSA is high, or if your doctor finds anything during the rectal exam, he or she may do a biopsy to figure out the cause.
 A biopsy means your doctor takes a sample of tissue from your prostate gland and sends it to a lab for testing.

 You and your doctor may decide to treat your cancer with surgery, radiation, hormone therapy, or a combination.
 As part of your treatment in the Multidisciplinary Urologic Oncology Clinic, patients have their cases reviewed weekly by nationally recognized experts in urologic oncology -- urologists, medical oncologists, radiation oncologists and pathologists -- who are supported by a specially trained nursing and physician-assistant staff with specific expertise in urologic oncology.
-Together, this team puts together patient specific treatment plans.
+Together, this team recommends personalized, patient specific treatment plans.

 There are many variables that are taken into consideration when your treatment plan is devised and discussed in the weekly conference such as other health risks, the level of your disease and past health history.
 Main treatment options may include one or more of the following:

-Treatment plans can include intensity modulated radiation therapy and brachytherapy (seeds) [see the Radiation Oncology website for more information].
+Treatment plans can include intensity modulated radiation therapy, proton therapy and brachytherapy (seeds) [see the Radiation Oncology website for more information].

 - Hormone therapy